IDS6145-Fall2019/assignment1-rhyben94/README-RB.md

-You are expected to create the python files - the code should run without errors, create and object(s) for your system, but not provide function detail.
+You are expected to create the python files - the code should run without errors, create and object(s) for your system, but not provide function detail